physar/ros_hokuyo_urg04lx_description/README.md

 ## Hardware connection

 The Hokuyo URG04LX has two connectors: RS232 and USB.
-To connect the RS232 to a modern PC you need a RS232-USB converter:
+To connect the RS232 to a modern PC you need a USB-Serial converter:

 <img src=https://sourceforge.net/p/urgnetwork/wiki/image/attachment/urg_connectSerial.jpg>